 The changes relate primarily to the administration of your service – Azure resources will continue to operate as normal.
 The key changes are:

-- All your Microsoft Azure subscriptions will appear under a new, single Azure plan
+- All your Microsoft Azure subscriptions will appear under a single, new Azure plan.

 - You’ll have access to Azure Cost Management, a powerful new Microsoft tool providing insights to help you optimise your Azure resource usage and spend.

-- Your Azure consumption period will change, to be calculated on a calendar-month basis in arrears.
+- Your Azure consumption will be calculated on a calendar-month basis, in arrears.
 Your Telstra billing cycle will not change.